rmorshea/pyalect/docs/source/index.rst

     * - ``pyalect show config``
       - Prints the configuration file path and current state.
     * - ``pyalect delete config``
-      - Deletes the config file.
-This should be done prior to uninstalling Pyalect.
+      - Deleting the configuration file will also effectively deactivate Pyalect.

 Console Examples